edzaans/Roade/README.md

 and generates information from user details.
 App has serch functionality where users can search posts by job title.

+### Dependencies

+Make sure you have Node installed!
+Make sure you have NPM installed!

 ## Getting Started

 Create empty directory where your app will be stored.
 Run "git init" in your directory.
-Pull Github repository.
-Open root directory using code editor ( We recommend VS Code ) Open terminal ( Git bash, VS Code or any of your choice )
+Pull Github repository here  "https://github.com/edzaans/Roade.git" Open App root directory using code editor ( We recommend VS Code ) Open terminal ( Git bash, VS Code or any of your choice )

-### Dependencies

-Make sure you have Node installed!
-Make sure you have NPM installed!

 ### Installing

  To install all modules / dependancies run
-    1."npm install" in root folder
+    1."npm install" in root folder of App.
-    2."npm install" in /frontend folder
+    2."npm install" in /frontend folder of App.

 ### Executing program

 Run "npm run dev" in root folder of App.
+App will open in  your browser.
+If App doesnt open automatically, type "http://localhost:5000"

 ## Authors